CH33ZED/cso18-recitation/r04/CSO_CHEAT_SHEET.md

    * For game of life, I can look up how to read a file in C language on the Internet.
 But the logic of game of life must be entirely implemented by myself.

 ## GIT instructions
-I'll learn how to use GIT through [Git tutorial](https://try.github.io/levels/1/challenges/1) and [Learning Git branching](https://learngitbranching.js.org/).
+I can learn how to use GIT through [Git tutorial](https://try.github.io/levels/1/challenges/1) and [Learning Git branching](https://learngitbranching.js.org/).

+To prevent the repositories from corruption, I'll type the command `sync` in the virtualbox after I finish my work (recitation and/or labs).

 ### What I should not do
 1. I'll never use `git add -a`.
 Instead, I should always specify what files I want to commit, e.g., `git add e1.c e2.c e3.c`.
 Using `git add -a` will result in future git conflicts.